2001-Wed Feb 22 12:47:19 MST 2017

 While lead poisonings have become somewhat less common over the years due to greater awareness, I am amazed at all the ways pets still consume this substance and where it can be found in our environments.
 And certainly isolated events, like the recent

 drinking water crisis in Flint, Michigan, show that lead can easily contaminate our world, including the water both we and our pets drink.

-Aside from drinking water,
+Aside from drinking water, dogs,

 even birds and other exotic pets can be exposed to lead from many sources: automotive batteries, bone meal supplements, ceramic glazes (found on pottery, earthenware, bone china, porcelain), lead weights (fishing sinkers, curtain weights), lead-based paints (old houses, artist’s paints, some agricultural and marine paints), lead solder, putty, caulk, leaded gasoline, linoleum, electronic equipment, roofing felt and wine cork covers (pre-1996).
 While the incidence of lead poisoning has decreased due to the removal of lead from house paint and gasoline, you can see there are still many ways pets can gain access to this substance.
 Most cases in small animals occur when puppies chew woodwork or there is renovation going on in a home built before 1977.
 Animals that are shot with lead bullets or pellets can develop lead poisoning, especially if the retained bullet is in an acidic environment, such as the stomach, joint capsule or area of inflammation, like a bruise or